Kareem4040/Hicom-conlang/Particles.md

-- Li - verb defining and independent, also can mean "do"
+- Li - verb defining and connected prefix, also can mean "do"

 - Wo - loanword defining and connected prefix